 Image: Video still

-Gladiator School in Rome practice
+Gladiator School in Rome Training Regime

-Thank goodness I brought Ned’s ventolin just in case.
+Thank goodness I brought Ned’s ventolin, just in case.

-The practice was hard work.
+Gladiator practice is hard work.

 - dodged hanging bags